mouheb1/aws-developer-associat-exam/README.md

 - **Container Agent**: Allows container instances to connect to your cluster.

 #### Notes
-- **Deregistration**: Terminating a running or stopped container instance does not automatically deregister it from the ECS cluster.
-Manual deregistration is required.
+- **Deregistration**:
+  - **RUNNING State**: Automatic deregistration occurs when the instance is terminated.
+  - **STOPPED State**: Manual deregistration is necessary using the Amazon ECS Console, AWS CLI, or an API call.
+A deregistered instance will no longer appear as a resource in your ECS cluster.

 ### ECS Cluster Strategies